Government ‘in discussions’ with EU over steel tariff hike – Starmer

 “In relation to the question of tariffs or other measures, as you’d expect, we are in discussions with the EU about this, as we’re in discussions with the US about it.

-European Commission President Ursula von der Leyen said global overcapacity is damaging industry, adding that they “need to act now”.
+European Commission president Ursula von der Leyen said global overcapacity is damaging industry, adding that officials “need to act now”.

 The plan, which was presented to the European Parliament on Tuesday, is also intended to strengthen the traceability of steel.